EmmanuelSHS/Course_Project_TAP/README.md

 2. Intertwo()
 This interace is for customized calculator.

-main.py: Main function for realize the calculator.
+main.py: Main function for realize the calculator by methods from the classes.